xylan-org/mailspy/README.md

 It supports Spring Boot applications via auto-configuration, and a standalone build is also provided for apps based on other frameworks, or technological stacks.

 It is recommended to use MailSpy with the Spring Boot version it was compiled and tested with.
-Matching the major version however is a must, please the table below.
+Matching the major version however is a must, please see the table below.
 In case of compatibility issues, see the standalone build below.

 | MailSpy version | Spring Boot version | Tested with Boot version | Tested with Java version |
 | --------------- | ------------------- | ------------------------ | ------------------------ |